Claudio Ranieri: Chelsea

 As head coach of Chelsea from 18 September 2000 to 30 May 2004, Ranieri worked hard to overcome the language barrier.
 When he arrived at the London club, he could speak only limited English; however, the club had a few players who could speak Italian and Spanish and could help translate for him on the training pitch.
 Ranieri's first season featured inconsistent results, with Chelsea reaching sixth place and a UEFA Cup spot.
 Ranieri had been instructed to reduce the average age of the squad, and worked to rebuild Chelsea in the summer of 2001, creating a brand new midfield by signing Frank Lampard from West Ham United, Emmanuel Petit and Boudewijn Zenden from Barcelona and Jesper Grønkjær from Ajax.
 He also signed defender William Gallas from Marseille, spending in total over £30 million.

-Ranieri, however, was criticised both for selling fan favourite Dennis Wise and the fact Chelsea's league performance did not improve much on the previous season.
+Ranieri, however, was criticised both for selling fan favourite Dennis Wise and the fact that Chelsea's league performance did not improve much on the previous season.
 The club finished sixth once again but did reach the FA Cup Final, losing 2–0 to Arsenal.
 During the 2002–03 season and throughout his Chelsea days, Ranieri was accused of over-rotating his squad, picking up the nickname of "The Tinkerman" from the British media.
 Chelsea finished the season on a high, qualifying for the Champions League after beating Liverpool 2–1 on the last day of the season.
 Ranieri's achievement, coming after a close season where the club was in a difficult financial situation and the only arrival was Enrique de Lucas from Espanyol on a free transfer, was greatly appreciated by fans and the media alike.
-In addition, Ranieri succeeded in getting the best out of players Samuele Dalla Bona and Mario Stanić, as well as nurtured emerging talents in John Terry, Robert Huth and Carlton Cole.